Chinese Herbal Medicine: Uses and Benefits

 Ma-huang (mahuang): Stimulates perspiration, opens airways to ease breathing, invigorates the central nervous system

-Peony (baishao and chihshao): Detoxifies the blood, alleviates muscle spasms and menstrual cramps
+Peony (baishao and chihshao): Detoxification of the blood, alleviates muscle spasms and menstrual cramps

 Rehmannia (dihuang): Promotes tissue growth, resolves swelling, improves hormonal function